 St. Lucia is a beautiful sovereign state in the West Indies and a port of call for cruise ships.
 Wedding planners are available at all resorts and tour operations to help you obtain a marriage license and ceremony.
-However, marriage is limited to heterosexual couples only as of 2018.
-As laws, fees, and requirements are subject to change, it is important that you verify all information with the local marriage license office before making any wedding or travel plans.
+However, marriage is limited to heterosexual couples only as of 2019.
+As laws, fees, and requirements are subject to change, you must verify all information with the local marriage license office before making any wedding or travel plans.

 In St. Lucia, you must make your application to be married through a local solicitor to the Attorney General or notary who will prepare and sign your marriage license.
 Documents required include your passport and birth certificate.
 The documents must be in English and original or officially certified as a true copy of the original.
 If you've changed your name, a Deed Poll or relevant documents are necessary.
 If one of the parties is under the age of 18, you will need proof of parental consent.

 You do not have to be a permanent resident of St. Lucia.
-However, you do have to be in St. Lucia for two days prior to your wedding unless you pay for a same-day marriage license (which is usually available only for weekdays).
-It is recommended that the Attorney General receive your application about four working days prior to your wedding date.
+However, you do have to be in St. Lucia for two days before your wedding unless you pay for a same-day marriage license (which is usually available only for weekdays).
+It is recommended that the Attorney General receive your application about four working days before your wedding date.
 Most couples find they can't get everything all together for their wedding until the fifth day of their trip to the island.

 If you've been married before, St. Lucia requires that you show a Proof of Dissolution if you are divorced.
 If you are a widow/widower, then you will have to provide a copy of your former spouse's death certificate.